Bosch-0/Project-Muggle/docs/icon_policy.md

 ### Optimizing Production Files (PNG):
 Production (PNG) files are to be optmized before being added to Bitcoin Core.
 Optimizing PNG files removes various color profiles, ancillary (alla) and text chunks resulting in a reduction in size of the image file losslessly (without a lowered image quality).
-Any `zopflipng` / `pngcrush` PNG optimizers can be used, below are some examples:
+Any `zopflipng` / `pngcrush` based PNG optimizers can be used, below are some examples:

 - Open source tool [ImageOptim](https://imageoptim.com/api).
 - Open source tool [Trimage](https://trimage.org/).